 You can also take things literally out of the closet with an open closet organizer like this wrought iron one from Wayfair.
 Closet organizers like these can be a good way to deal with small closets (or if you have an extensive wardrobe).
 They can help you display the pieces you treasure most, even if you don’t wear them everyday.
 For instance, wouldn’t you like to see that amazing dress or jacket, perfect pair of heels, or designer bag more often?
 Open closet storage can be a great and unexpected way to get more enjoyment out of your favorite pieces.

 When it comes to actually sorting out your clothes, separating out your clothes by type (naturally) and by color is also helpful.
-Following a rainbow or ROYGBIV order can be pleasing and help you keep track of what’s where too, along with organizing your clothes by purpose and season of course.
+Following a rainbow or ROYGBIV (red, orange, yellow, green, blue, indigo and violet) order can be pleasing and help you keep track of what’s where too, along with organizing your clothes by purpose and season of course.

 We also like to keep team gear or college alumni gear separately too.
 So if you have a collection of apparel from your favorite team that might need its own section.
 If you tend to have a range of sizes in your closet due to fluctuating weight, it might be best to organize your clothing by size.
 Perhaps make capsule wardrobes for each size rather than color/season as well.

-If you’re organizing your closet, it’s also a good time to sort out the stuff that you truly never wear or items that need to be mended (or just tossed).
-Especially now while we are all sheltering in place, why not use some of your pent-up energy to learn about various mending techniques on Youtube or similar?
+If you’re organizing your closet, it’s also a good time to sort out the stuff that you truly never wear (for donation) or items that need to be mended (or just tossed).

 Your standard wooden jewelry box is probably not the best way to organize and display your jewelry.
 However there are a lot of other jewelry organizer solutions out there that can both help to protect your treasures and let you display and see what you have.
 This mirrored jewelry armoire is a perfect example and it serves a dual purpose!